JinjieNi/MegaDLMs/README.md

 tools/weights_conversion/utils/verify_correctness_dlm.py
 ```

-In training, you need to additionally specify the `--load` and `--finetune` as detailed in `megatron/training/arguments.py`.
+In training, you need to additionally specify the `--load`, `--finetune`, and `--use-checkpoint-args` as detailed in `megatron/training/arguments.py`.

 <br>